ziap/jsds/readme.md

-# JSds - Small, efficient data structures in JavaScript
+# JSutils - Small, efficient JavaScript utilities

-JSds is a collection of JavaScript data structures that are not available in the standard library.
-It uses modern JavaScript and balances between performance, readability and versatility.
+JSutils is a collection of JavaScript utilities that are not available in the standard library.
+It uses modern JavaScript and tries to balance between performance, readability and versatility.

-## Included data structures
+## Included utilities

 ### Deque